Effects of salinity on flows of dense colloidal suspensions: Results

 To better quantify the effect of the salt concentration, we define a few experimental quantities, schematically presented in Figure~\ref{fig:def_quantities}.
 We call $\tau_s$ the ``starting time'' of the fast avalanche, that is the time required for the pile to reach \SI{95}{\percent} of its initial angle $\theta_S$.
 We fit both the end of the fast avalanche regime, and the slow creep regime by a linear function in the semilogarithmic plot (\textit{i.e.} $\theta = A \log(t) + B$ with $A$ and $B$ two constants).
 We define the threshold angle $\theta_c$ as the crossing point between the two fitted regimes.
 We call ``avalanche speed'' $\Delta\theta/\Delta t$, the average flowing rate of the fast avalanche regime.
 We call $S$ the slope of the slow creep regime in the semilogarithmic time-scale.
+Note that those four quantities are defined in different temporal regions of the flow curve, and are mathematically independent one from another.

 The measured values are presented in Figure~\ref{fig:mes_quantities}.
-Both $\tau_S$ and $\theta_c$ increase with the ionic strength, with a steep increase when the ionic strength is close to \SI{5e-2}{\mole\per\liter}.
+Both $\tau_S$ and $\theta_c$ increase slightly faster than linearly with the ionic strength, with a steep increase when the ionic strength is close to \SI{5e-2}{\mole\per\liter}.
 The avalanche speed $\Delta\theta/\Delta t$ seems to decrease almost linearly with the ionic strength.
 Finally, the slope of the creep regime $S$ seems to first increase up to a maximum when the ionic strength is close to \SI{1e-2}{\mole\per\liter}, and then slightly decreases.